Earlwood: Politics

 Federal Government: Earlwood is in the Division of Barton in the Australian House of Representatives.
 Historically, the Division of Barton has been a bellwether electorate.
 It is currently held by the ALP.

 State Government: Earlwood is in the Electoral district of Canterbury in the New South Wales Legislative Assembly.
-The districts include surrounding suburbs of Canterbury, Campsie, Hurlstone Park, Kingsgrove, Croydon Park, western Dulwich Hill and eastern Belfield.

 Local Government: Earlwood is part of the Canterbury Ward of the City of Canterbury-Bankstown, which elects three councillors to the city council.

 Topography

 The suburb of Earlwood stretches in the northeast from the tall escarpment on the south bank of the Cooks River at its junction with Wolli Creek, a locality called Undercliffe.
 It stretches west (upriver) along the southern bank of the Cooks River up to the junction of Cup and Saucer Creek, by which point the river bank becomes much flatter.
 Wolli Creek forms the boundary of the suburb to the south.
 The Airport & South Line runs along the valley of Wolli Creek in this area, just outside the boundary of Earlwood, and provides the nearest rail access for residents of the suburb.
-In the west, the local artery road Bexley Road forms the boundary between Earlwood and neighboring Canterbury, Clemton Park and Kingsgrove.
+In the west, the local artery road Bexley Road forms the boundary between Earlwood and neighbouring Canterbury, Clemton Park and Kingsgrove.